 We can probably all agree that Queen Anne Hill, Capitol Hill, and First Hill surely qualify, but Magnolia is pretty high up there, too, and no one ever mentions Maple Leaf which to me is very high...
 The debate will go on, but one of those hills is lost forever: Denny Hill.
+Today the area is completely different than it was and Denny Triangle condos are among some of the finest and most desireable in the city.
+The history of how this thriving neighborhood came to be is incredible!
 In 1900, the city decided to basically eliminate a whole hill which covered 62 city blocks.
 They did it in two parts, but literally razed the hill.

 This can not be good environmentally, I am thinking and I have to wonder what the area North of Pine Street would look like with a big hill covering it....
 Today it is part of Old Belltown and South of the Space Needle.
 The landscape would be quite different if the hill was still around!
 Here is a view towards Downtown from the South slope of Denny Hill in 1886 (photo courtesy of Seattle Municipal Archives Item # 2869):

 Denny Hill height: Look how high that hill must have been!
 The removed over 6 million cubic yards of earth to get rid of it!

 According to NWDA: